tabarra/txAdmin/docs/events.md

 - `target`: The ID of the healed player, or `-1` if the entire server was healed.
 - `author`: The name of the admin that triggered the heal.

+### txAdmin:events:playerJailed
+Broadcasted when a player is jailed (timeout) using txAdmin, including when an active jail is re-applied after the player reconnects.
+The jail time only counts while the player is online.
+Other resources (phone, jobs, etc.) can listen to this event to disable themselves for the jailed player.
+The jailed status is also available in the `txAdminJailed` player state bag.
+Event Data:
+- `author`: The name of the admin.
+- `reason`: The reason of the jail.
+- `actionId`: The ID of this action.
+- `targetNetId`: The netid of the player that was jailed, or `null` if the target is not online.
+- `targetIds`: The identifiers that were jailed.
+- `targetName`: The clean name of the jailed player.
+- `duration`: The total jail sentence, in seconds.
+- `remaining`: The seconds left to serve (equals `duration` when the jail is first applied).
+- `bucket`: The routing bucket used to isolate the jailed player.
+- `posFivem`: The `{x, y, z}` jail coordinates for FiveM servers.
+- `posRedm`: The `{x, y, z}` jail coordinates for RedM servers.

+### txAdmin:events:playerJailReleased
+Broadcasted (server-side only) when a jailed player is released, either by fully serving the sentence or by an admin revoking the jail action.
+Event Data:
+- `actionId`: The ID of the jail action.
+- `netId`: The netid of the released player.
+- `reason`: `completed` or `revoked`.

 ### txAdmin:events:playerKicked
 Broadcasted when a player is kicked using txAdmin.
 Note: starting on v8.0, the `target` parameter might be `-1`, and `dropMessage` was introduced.